- the act of fixing or the state of being fixed.

 - the act of fixating

 - (in psychoanalytical schools) a strong attachment of a person to another person or an object in early life

 - the conversion of nitrogen in the air into a compound, esp a fertilizer

 - the conversion of a free element into one of its compounds

 - the reduction of a substance from a volatile or fluid form to a nonvolatile or solid form

 late 14c., fixacion, an alchemical word, from Medieval Latin fixationem (nominative fixatio), noun of action from past participle stem of Latin fixare, frequentative of figere "to fix" (see fix (v.)).
 Used in the Freudian sense since 1910.

-In psychoanalytic theory, a strong attachment to a person or thing, especially such an attachment formed in childhood or infancy and manifested in immature or neurotic behavior that persists throughout life.
+- In psychoanalytic theory, a strong emotional attachment to a person or thing, especially an attachment formed in childhood or infancy and manifested in disturbed behavior that persists throughout life.

 - The coordinated positioning and focusing of both eyes on an object.